AaronZettler/Photo-Album-Website/README.md

 ## How to install
 I used an **Apache** Server to host this website and **MySQL** for the database.
-  - copy the "album" folder to the execution folder of you Apache Webserver (<your paht>\htdocs\album)
+  - copy the "photo-album-website" folder to the execution folder of you Apache Webserver (<your paht>\htdocs\photo-album-website)
   - add the database by entering the following URL into a web browser, create a new database called " 5ahel_zettler" and import the "5ahel_zettler.sql" file.

 ## Adding a Year